-- The services of a trusted advisor (part-time) - Coaching for the top management team - Technical assistance to support business improvement - Operational finance to be used for small investments and to support improvements in utility cash flow (on successful application to the UWCI).
+- The services of a trusted advisor (part-time) - Coaching for the top management team - Technical assistance to support business improvement - Operational finance to be used for small investments and to support improvements in utility cash flow.

-The UWCI will contract a trusted advisor5 in consultation with the utility CEO who will offer a strategic advisory service related to the implementation of the utility's strategy and business plan.
+The UWCI will contract a trusted advisor in consultation with the utility CEO who will offer a strategic advisory service related to the implementation of the utility's strategy and business plan.
 This will not be a full-time role.